Binary Funding Impacts in Derivative Valuation: Modeling

-If the hedger has any surplus cash, she can earn the lending rate $R^\ell$, while for borrowing money, she needs to pay the borrowing rate $R^b$.
+If the hedger has any surplus cash, she can earn the lending rate $R^\ell$; whereas, when borrowing money, she needs to pay the borrowing rate $R^b$.
 For $i \in \{\ell, b\}$, let $B^i$ denote the hedger's funding account and $\eta^i$ denote the number of units of $B^i$.
-Therefore, it follows that
+Therefore, it follows that: